-Many of you may have questions as to what can I plant in my garden that will grow?
-There is an online Texas Vegetable Variety Selector that will help you choose the best types to grow in a particular locale, according to Dr. Joe Masabni, Texas A&M AgriLife Extension Service horticulturist in College Station.
+This time of the year I always get questions as to what can I plant in my garden that will grow in Erath County?
+There is an online Texas Vegetable Variety Selector that will help you choose the best types to grow in a locale, according to Dr. Joe Masabni, Texas A&M AgriLife Extension Service horticulturist in College Station.

 It’s a one-stop website designed to help AgriLife Extension agents and the people they serve throughout the state.
 They have collected the variety recommendations from all the counties and updated them with the currently available varieties.

 At the site, http://aggie-horticulture.tamu.edu/publications/veg_variety/, a viewer can start with either a county or region.
 An interactive map helps the user determine how to select a location.
 If a specific county is selected, the user then can either select a specific vegetable or request a list of all vegetables for that county.
 The resultant list will provide several possibilities and the number of days required from planting to harvest.
 If “all vegetables” is selected, the list will yield categories of vegetables with several possible varieties for each and the number of growing days before harvest in the specific county, he added.

 The map was designed to include a region primarily because some counties are in transition between two climatic zones, which makes it hard to determine which variety list to choose.
 By choosing a region, one may get a more accurate list of vegetables rather than trying to guess which zone fits a location better.

 When selecting a region, the user can also narrow the list by specific vegetable or get a list of all vegetables with the varieties best suited for that area.

 Some crops and varieties can be grown in many regions of Texas.
 Other crops, such as onions, and some varieties, such as Celebrity tomato, are more adapted to particular regions than others, Masabni said.
 Choosing the right variety is a big step for a grower – whether commercial or at home – to have a successful crop.